 The Luxembourgish government has endorsed the national strategy against homelessness and housing exclusion for the years 2013-2020.
-Two action fields in this policy specifically address the homelessness of children and young people:
+Two action fields in this policy specifically address homelessness of children and young people:

-• Action field 2 of this strategy aims at preventing homelessness of young people: Assistance to young people in distress and homelessness of young people.
+• Action field 2 of this strategy aims at preventing young people's homelessness: Assistance to young people in distress and homelessness of young people.